 Workflows can be managed from both Nimbus Frontend and Admin UI.

-On this tab you can:
+In this view you can:

-- Create Workflows based on existing templates.
+- Create new workflows either from scratch, or based on existing templates.

 Good to know

 - You can have as many workflows and types defined in your configuration as as you want.
 Multiple services can use the same workflow simultaneously.

 - In order to have any effect, workflows need to be selected in each individual Service's Settings.

 - Workflows heavily rely on other Resources (Music, Sound files, Announcements) organized in Playlists.
 Advanced features involve System Fields and Parameters and Custom Parameters.
 Make sure to pay those configuration areas a visit once you feel familiar with the basics.

 Creating a Workflow